Chik-Network/klvm_tools_rs/README.md

         Row: "1"
         Value: "4"
       - Arguments: (4)
-        Failure: clvm raise in (8 5) (() 4)
+        Failure: klvm raise in (8 5) (() 4)
         Failure-Location: "*command*(1):11"
         Operator: "8"
         Operator-Location: "*command*(1):13"

     - brun -- Runs a "binary" program.
-Instead of serving as a chialisp compiler, instead runs clvm programs.
+Instead of serving as a chiklisp compiler, instead runs klvm programs.

     As 'brun' from the python code: